The $n$ body matrix and its determinant

 into the product of the elementary symmetric polynomial $\esp{n-1}(\alpha)$ of order $n-1$ in the mass parameters $\alpha = \psubs \alpha n$ times the Cayley--Menger determinant $\delta \ps n(r)$ of order $n$ depending only on the interpoint distances $r = (\ldotsx r_{ij}\ldotsx )$ times a polynomial $\sigma \ps n$ that depends upon both the $\alpha _i$ and the $r_{ij}$.

 Unfortunately, our proof of \th{factor} is purely existential; it does not yield an independent formula for the non-geometrical factor, other than the obvious $\sigma \ps n(\alpha,r) = \Delta\ps n(\alpha,r)/\pa{\esp{n-1}(\alpha)\, \delta \ps n(r)}$.
-Thus, the problem of characterizing and understanding the non-geometric factor $\sigma\ps n $ remains open, although interesting formulas involving geometric quantities --- volumes of subsimplices determined by the point configuration --- are known when $n$ is small, \rf{MTE}.
+Thus, the problem of characterizing and understanding the non-geometric factor $\sigma\ps n $ remains open, although interesting formulas involving geometric quantities --- a polynomial involving sums of the squared volumes of the subsimplices determined by the point configuration weighted by the mass parameters --- are known when $n$ is small, \rf{MTE}, who conjecture that this will hold in general.

-We shall, in fact, prove \th{factor} as a special case of a much more general determinantal factorization \th{Wfactor}, which replaces the squared distances $r_{ij}^2$ by $n^2$ arbitrary elements $s_{i,j}$, not necessarily satisfying either $s_{i,j} = s_{j,i}$ or $s_{i,i} = 0$.
+We shall, in fact, prove \th{factor} as a special case of a much more general determinantal factorization, \th{Wfactor}, which replaces the squared distances $r_{ij}^2$ by $n^2$ arbitrary elements $s_{i,j}$, not necessarily satisfying either $s_{i,j} = s_{j,i}$ or $s_{i,i} = 0$.
 We shall also generalize the dependence on the inverse mass parameters $ \alpha _i$ using the following elementary observation.

 \Lm{CA} Given the parameters $\subs \alpha n$, consider the following $(n+1) \times (n+1)$ matrix \Eq{CA}

 Then, \Eq{dCA}

 To establish this formula, one can simply expand the determinant along its last row.
 Thus, the two initial factors in the $n$ body determinant factorization formula \eq{factor} are both realized by determinants of $(n+1) \times (n+1)$-matrices whose final row and column are of a very particular form.
 In our further generalization of the $n$ body determinant factorization formula \eq{factor}, we will replace the upper left $n \times n$ block in \eq{lCM} by a general matrix depending on $n^2$ arbitrary elements $s_{i,j}$ and the upper left $n \times n$ block in \eq{CA} by a general matrix depending on an additional $n^2$ arbitrary elements $t_{k,l}$.
 See below for details.